liyu95/SupportNet/README.md

 # SupportNet
 SupportNet: a novel incremental learning framework through deep learning and support data

 This repository shows the implementation of SupportNet, solving the catastrophic forgetting problem efficiently and effectively.
+A plain well-trained deep learning model often does not have the ability to learn new knowledge without forgetting the previously learned knowledge, which is known as *catastrophic forgetting*.
+Here we propose a novel method, SupportNet, to efficiently and effectively solve the catastrophic forgetting problem in the class incremental learning scenario.
 SupportNet combines the strength of deep learning and support vector machine (SVM), where SVM is used to identify the support data from the old data, which are fed to the deep learning model together with the new data for further training so that the model can review the essential information of the old data when learning the new information.
-Two powerful consolidation regularizers are applied to ensure the robustness of the learned model.
-Comprehensive experiments on various tasks, including enzyme function prediction, subcellular structure classification and breast tumor classification, show that SupportNet drastically outperforms the state-of-the-art incremental learning methods and reaches similar performance as the deep learning model trained from scratch on both old and new data.
+Two powerful consolidation regularizers are applied to stabilize the learned representation and ensure the robustness of the learned model.
+We validate our method both theoretically and also empirically with comprehensive experiments on various tasks, which shows that SupportNet drastically outperforms the state-of-the-art incremental learning methods and even reaches similar performance as the deep learning model trained from scratch on both old and new data.

 ## Paper
 https://arxiv.org/abs/1806.02942

 ## Datasets
+1. MNIST
+2. CIFAR-10 and CIFAR-100
 1. The EC dataset: http://www.cbrc.kaust.edu.sa/DEEPre/dataset.html (**This file contains the orignal sequence data and the labels.
 The pickle files, which are preprocessed from this original sequence data and are the feature files ready for usage in the script can be provided based on request.
 We are sorry that we cannot completely release them currently, since this paper has not been officiaully published.
 Those feature files would be released after this paper been published.**)
 2. The HeLa dataset: http://murphylab.web.cmu.edu/data/2DHeLa
 3. The BreakHis dataset: https://web.inf.ufpr.br/vri/breast-cancer-database/